Main research and teaching areas

 Ted Svensson has worked at the Department since 2009.
 He obtained his PhD at the University of Warwick, United Kingdom.
 His thesis was, in 2011, awarded the Political Studies Association's Lord Bryce prize for best dissertation in international relations and/or comparative politics.
 Ted's research interests include state formation, identity politics, cultural heritage and rituals, contemporary South Asia and issues broadly related to constitutive moments.

-Ted is member of the research program STANCE, which is funded by the Bank of Sweden Tercentenary Foundation (Riksbankens Jubileumsfond).
-STANCE is broadly concerned with the ways in which a seemingly singular notion of the state developed during the 'long 19th century'.
+Ted was until recently member of the research program STANCE, which was funded by the Bank of Sweden Tercentenary Foundation (Riksbankens Jubileumsfond).
+STANCE, which came to an end in October 2021, was broadly concerned with the ways in which a seemingly singular notion of the state developed during the 'long 19th century'.

-Since January 2017, he is also (with Martin Hall and Annika Bergman Rosamond) carrying out a four-year project on the politics of world heritage.
-The project is funded by the Swedish Research Council (Vetenskapsrådet) and explores how UNESCO's World Heritage—prescribed as a solution to a range of global problems—is, on the one hand, often entwined with national and international conflicts and, on the other hand, allows for a plurality of global imaginaries to be articulated.
+Between January 2017 and December 2022, he was (with Martin Hall and Annika Bergman Rosamond) carrying out a project on the politics of world heritage.
+The project was funded by the Swedish Research Council (Vetenskapsrådet) and explored how UNESCO's World Heritage—prescribed as a solution to a range of global problems—is, on the one hand, often entwined with national and international conflicts and, on the other hand, allows for a plurality of global imaginaries to be articulated.

 List of Publications